-To verify the IRIS HIPPI board and its HIPPI-FP interface (without going through the IP stack), use the /usr/etc/hiptest command.
-This test works only for an IRIS HIPPI board that has a loopback link installed between its source and destination channels.
-(See "Installing a Loopback Link" for instructions.)
-The command requires the user to be superuser (root).
+To verify the IRIS HIPPI board and its HIPPI-FP interface (without going through the IP stack), use the /usr/etc/hiptest utility.
+This test works for an IRIS HIPPI port that has a loopback link installed between its source and destination channels (see "Installing a Loopback Link" for instructions), or it can be invoked as sender or receiver alone, in which case 2 instances of the utility must be running to successfully exchange packets between the 2 processes.
+The utility requires the user to be superuser (root).